anubhavpgit/anubhavpgit.github.io/content/current.md

 <!-- ###### February -->
 ###### January

+I just finished watching Paatal Lok - Season 2 this weekend and it's an exceptionally good show.
+The show is a dark, gritty, and realistic portrayal of Indian society; a gripping tale of crime, corruption, and power, and a must-watch for anyone who enjoys crime dramas.
+I don't understand why it is not celebrated enough.
+The screenplay, direction, acting, the plot, the dialogues, the cinematography, everything is beautifully crafted with exceptional attention to detail; kept me on edge.

+I have a couple of [shows and books](/reading.html) to go on with.
+Looking forward to an amazing week ahead! 🍿

 Back in action: January was like an amazing much-needed magical vacation back home, and now I am back and it feels good.
 I met my cousins, family and relatives, ate a bunch of good Indian food, and spent a lot of time with my friends, still unsure how a month went by and if I was ready to get back to work.
 My sister got married, and I can't stop digesting this.
 She is just six months older than me, and we grew up together, inseparable.
 I am happy for her, but it feels like a part of me is missing.
 I can't wait to finish things here and rush back home.